wadeewang/home-page/README.md

 **Talking about Personal Stuffs:**

 - 👨🏽‍💻 I am currently studying at Huazhong University of Science and Technology;
-- 🌱 I’m currently learning nodejs and ;
+- 🌱 I’m currently learning nodejs and Applets;
-- 👯 I’m looking to collaborate on [Handle Path Oz](https://github.com/onimur/handle-path-oz) 🤝;
 - 🤔 I’m looking for help with Design Pattern 😭;
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about anything, I am happy to discuss;
 - 📫 How to reach me: 1453300745@qq.com;

 #### :computer: Programming languages and tools: